 You should be proactive and the list of benefits here can be used to persuade yourself and colleagues to get started sooner rather than later.

-Benefits of Quality Management Systems
+Benefits of Having a Quality Management System

 All organizations certified to ISO 9001 by an accredited Certification Body will enhance their:

 - Customer satisfaction: First and foremost, ISO 9001 Certification is about satisfying customers and then improving and enhancing their experience in doing business with you.
 Isn't that what it's all about?

 - Reputation: be taken seriously as a prospective supplier as the holder of ISO 9001 Certification, which is based on the independent assessment of an accredited certification body.

 - Qualifications for pre-tender and tender opportunities, especially from the public sector.

 - Status: Be on equal terms with the ‘big’ boys’ – the size of your organization won’t hold you back.